IT21233258/Intelligent-System-for-Alzheimer-s-Disease-Diagnosis-and-Management/README.md

 ### Key Objectives
 - Early Diagnosis: Utilize brain MRI scans to detect and monitor Alzheimer's Disease at its early stages.
-- Emotion Recognition and Response System: Develop tools using facial expression and voice data to assess emotional states and provide interventions.
+- Emotion Recognition and Response System: Develop a machine learning-based system that can accurately detect by using facial expression data and voice data and analyze the emotional states of Alzheimer's patients and provide tailored responses or interventions to enhance their emotional well-being.
 - Memory Therapy: Create gamified activities to improve cognitive function and monitor memory performance.
 - Geo-Location Fencing: Implement safe-zone boundaries with alerts for Alzheimer's patients to enhance their safety.
 - Cloud Integration: Ensure accessibility and scalability through AWS cloud services.